Grand River (Ontario)

+In 1669 the indigenous name Tinaouatoua was recorded by Galinée.
+A 1945 book about the Grand River recorded the spelling 'Tinaatoua' and attributed it to the Seneca, though its sources are unclear.

 The Mohawk name for the Grand River, O:se Kenhionhata:tie means "Willow River," for the many willows in the watershed.
 During the 18th century, the French colonists named it Grande-Rivière.
 It was later renamed as Ouse River by John Graves Simcoe for the River Great Ouse near his childhood home in Lincolnshire on the east coast of England.
-The anglicized form of the French name has remained in common use.

-The Ojibwe name for Grand River is Owaashtanong-ziibi.
-A. Jones, the General Surveyor of Upper Canada reported the name of the river among the Mississaugas to be O-es-shin-ne-gun-ing, and he wrote "the one that washes the timber down and carries away the grass and the weeds" as the meaning of the name.
+The anglicized form of the French name has remained in common use.The Ojibwe name for Grand River is Owaashtanong-ziibi.
+A. Jones, the General Surveyor of Upper Canada reported the name of the river among the Mississaugas to be 'O-es-shin-ne-gun-ing', and he wrote "the one that washes the timber down and carries away the grass and the weeds" as the meaning of the name.

 Watershed

 The Grand River watershed consists of all the land that drains into the Grand River through tributary creeks and rivers such as the Conestogo, Speed, Eramosa, Irvine and Nith rivers.
 The Grand River has Southern Ontario's largest watershed.

 Because the watershed is an ecosystem with natural borders, it includes and crosses many municipal boundaries and can be considered a transitional area between Southwestern Ontario and the Golden Horseshoe region that surrounds the west end of Lake Ontario.
 Its headwaters are near Dundalk in the north.
 The Grand River flows south-south-east.